hstarmans/hexastorm/developer.md

 sudo apt install -y libopenjp2-7 libilmbase-dev libopenexr-dev libgstreamer1.0-dev ffmpeg pip3 install opencv-python
 ```
+Camera must be enabled via raspi-config.
+Raspi-config states that this will no longer be supported in future versions and denotes camera as legacy.
+I had toleave 'i2c-dev' in '/etc/modules-load.d/modules.conf' for i2c to load.

 #### uEye camera
 Disadvantages; uEye is more expensive, drivers require an account and there is no good Python driver.
 Advantages; product is more mature.